ColeTrammer/iros/docs/di/execution.md

 work.
 This can also be considered desireable since it ensures that cleanup operations are performed when needed, and not in a distant point in the future when a shared pointer's ref count reaches zero.

+### Lockstep Sequences

+Although the model allows for multiple next senders to be in-flight at the same time, in many cases, the underlying sequence ensures that only one next sender is in-flight at a time.
+This property can be used to optimize algorithms by removing the need for synchronization.
+For instance, an algorithm like `execution::fold()`, which can be used to compute the sum of a sequence, needs to ensure the fold function is not called concurrently.
+If the sequence is a lockstep sequence, no synchronization is needed.
+Sequences can opt-in to this optimization by providing overriding the query `execution::is_always_lockstep_sequence` to return true in their associated environment.

+The library provides the `execution::into_lockstep_sequence()` CPO, which can be used to convert a parallel sequence into a lockstep sequence.
+This is used internally for any algorithm like `execution::fold()` which requires a lockstep sequences.

 ### How do completion signatures work with sequences?

 Since all sequences complete with a call to `di::execution::set_value()`, this completion signature is implied.
 Instead,